Art Glossary

 Call for Art

-A notice from a gallery, or art group for artists to submit art.
+A notice from a gallery, an organization, or art group for artists to submit art.
 Typically, art is selected to show from the art submitted, known as a jurying process.

 Canvas